 King Louis XIV of France was particularly fond of high-heeled shoes and began to regard them as a power symbol.
 The higher the heel the more powerful the wearer.

 King Louis XIV was so fond of the heeled shoes that he had many pairs made especially for him.
 A variety of materials were used including satin and velvet.
-He had them dyed or painted red or royal blue to further emphasize the luxury of them.
+He had them dyed or painted red or royal blue to further emphasize their luxury.

 Many a painting of Louis XIV shows off his lavish shoes.
 He even went so far as to insist that anyone entering his court wore red high heels!

-Of course, then, as now, celebrities were trendsetters.
+Much like today, back then celebrities were also trendsetters.
 Heels became increasingly common amongst the commoners as they tried to imitate the style of the king and his court.